 Other cards offer cash back incentives for purchasing.
 Make sure the money is worth it though; a card that offers one percent cash back on every purchase is only earning you $50 if you charge $5,000.

 There are some instances where you definitely should not do something just because you can.
-Paying for a car with a credit card is one of them, especially if you have bad credit.
+Using a credit card to buy a car is one of them, especially if you have bad credit.
 Even if you find a dealership that will allow you to place the entire purchase price of a vehicle on a credit card, you could be costing yourself thousands overall.